-- all identified workload is undertaken by practitioners with up-to-date ATDP or Training and Information Program (TIP) training - all previous DVA grants have been acquitted (if applicable).
-We cannot fund applications from an organisation that has outstanding acquittals for any previous DVA grant funding.
+- The amount requested must be for eligible grant activities and items as outlined at sections 5.1, 5.2 and Appendix A. - All identified workload is undertaken by practitioners with up-to-date ATDP or Training and Information Program (TIP) training. - All previous DVA grants have been acquitted (if applicable).
+We cannot fund applications from an organisation that has outstanding acquittals for any previous DVA grant funding at the closing date and time for this grant opportunity.